RPxGoon/3TH1C4L-MultiTool/README.md

 ---

-## A VERY NEW, Work In Progress OSINT / Discord / General Purpose Multi-Tool
+## A NEW Unfinished OSINT / Discord / General Purpose Multi-Tool

 **DISCLAIMER**